Satsop & Wynoochee River Restoration Projects

 • Streamside plantings: Native trees and shrubs provide shade, insects, nutrients, and wood for the river system.
 Invasive species will also be removed such as blackberry and knotweed.

-• Engineered log jams: Large woody debris helps stabilize stream banks and keeps our rivers healthy, improving the survival of salmon and other native fish and wildlife.
+• Engineered log jams: Large woody debris (PDF) helps stabilize stream banks and keeps our rivers healthy, improving the survival of salmon and other native fish and wildlife.

 • Reconnecting floodplain and off-channel habitats: Allowing the flows of the river to connect with side channels and wetlands helps to keep cool water in the rivers when fish need it most, enhance salmon spawning grounds up and down the river, and support overall ecosystem resiliency.